ynput/OpenPype/website/docs/dev_publishing.md

     icon = "fa5.building"
 ```

 - **`get_instance_attr_defs`** (method) - Attribute definitions of instance.
 Creator can define attribute values with default values for each instance.
-These attributes may affect how will be instance processed during publishing.
+These attributes may affect how instances will be instance processed during publishing.
 Attribute defiitions can be used from `openpype.pipeline.lib.attribute_definitions` (NOTE: Will be moved to `openpype.lib.attribute_definitions` soon).
-Attribute definitions define basic type of values for different cases e.g. boolean, number, string, enumerator, etc. Default implementations returns **instance_attr_defs**.
+Attribute definitions define basic types of values for different cases e.g. boolean, number, string, enumerator, etc. Default implementation returns **instance_attr_defs**.
 - **`instance_attr_defs`** (attr) - Attribute for default implementation of **get_instance_attr_defs**.

 ```python